abhididdigi/abhididdigi.github.io/_posts/2013-04-21-sendjson-a-script-include-to-change-your-data-to-json.md

 layout: post
 title: SendJSON- A Script Include to change your data to JSON
 tag: servicenow
+---

----The main reason for writing this Script Include is to easily make calls in Service Now(without a JSON processor, in the middle) and retrieve the record set in JSON format.
+The main reason for writing this Script Include is to easily make calls in Service Now(without a JSON processor, in the middle) and retrieve the record set in JSON format.

 Another reason is that,I'm positive this will help a lot in coding Single Page apps/ UI Pages in Service Now, using Backbone.js, as Backbone provides extensive support for JSON.